syl20bnr/spacemacs-elpa-mirror/melpa/info+-readme.txt

  Library `info+.el' extends the standard Emacs library `info.el' in several ways.
 It provides:

  * Additional, finer-grained highlighting.
-This makes a big difference in readability.
+This can make a big difference in readability.

    - Quoted names, like this: `name-stands-out' or